jsndyks/dump/diverse-cdt/cdtEngagement.md

 --

+### QUESTIONS & NOTES

 _QUESTION: Do we provide stipend for Prof PhD?_

 _QUESTION: Do PT students have to cost half of FT students?
 Ours take 5/4 of the time but we need total fees to be equivalent?_

 _QUESTION: What pattern works for a PT student who is caring?_

-_IDEA: Don't pitch PT to potential funders.
+_IDEA: Don't pitch part-time to potential funders.
 Say in proposal that we will encourage PTapplicants and offer flexibility in terms of their programme of learning depending upon their circumstances?_